 It Also Has the Cheapest Real Estate

-Along with the wholesale market, the real estate market is developing very well too.
-You can easily buy a new flat in one of 77 new buildings at various stages of construction for about $10-$15 thousand.
+For many reasons, the real estate market here is developing very well.
+You can easily buy a new flat in one of 77 new buildings at various stages of construction for about $15-$20 thousand.
 A newly renovated 1-bedroom apartment in a new building with all new furniture in the central part of the city costs between $35-$40 thousand.
 The same apartment away from the center will cost $25-$35 thousand.

-For many people who have funds and plan to live in Ukraine, Khmelnytskyi can be a good city to invest in real estate.
-The pace of life is slow and people are relaxed.
-And the city is developing and has potential.
+For many people who have funds and plan to live in Ukraine, Khmelnytskyi can be a good place to invest in real estate.
+The pace of life is slow, the city is safe and fast developing (even during the war now it’s one of the safest cities where to be) and in a good location.
+It is constantly developing and has potential.

-If you also plan to move here to go to University or work as a digital nomad, you can expect to find cheap flats for rent ($150-$200 per month for a nice furnished apartment) and excellent Internet.
+If you also plan to move here to go to University or work as a digital nomad, you can expect to find cheap flats for rent ($200-$250 per month for a nice furnished apartment) with excellent Internet.